 The number of County employees has steadily decreased over the past five years.
-Based on 2011 staffing levels, there is approximately one County employee for every 179 County residents; in 2007 there was one employee for every 163 residents.
+Based on 2012 staffing levels, there is approximately one County employee for every 198 County residents; in 2008 there was one employee for every 164 residents.
 Due to the County's fiscal condition and rising costs, steps have been taken to reduce the number of budgeted employees and abolish vacant positions.
-Some of this trend is due to privatization initiatives, reduced need for corrections staff, and a shift of some duties to the State of Wisconsin; however the County also continues to reduce personnel costs by eliminating many vacant positions which can have an effect on service delivery and capacity.
+Some of this trend is due to privatization initiatives, reduced need for corrections staff, and a shift of some duties to the State of Wisconsin; however the County also continues to reduce personnel costs by eliminating many vacant positions which reduces capacity for service delivery.